rock-base/doc/documentation/runtime/setup.md

 ~~~

 Finally, the CORBA.call\_timeout and CORBA.connect\_timeout
 specify timeouts at the CORBA level.
-See the {rdoc_class: {base_url:
+See the documentation for the [CORBA
-/api/tools/orocos.rb, name: "Orocos::CORBA"}} documentation
+module]({% yard Orocos::CORBA %}) documentation
 for more information.

 Starting processes _(oroGen-based modules only)_